COVID-19 has claimed three more lives in Oregon, raising the state’s death toll to 608, the Oregon Health Authority reported Wednesday.

-The Oregon Health Authority on Wednesday reported 122 new confirmed and presumptive cases of COVID-19, bringing the statewide total past 6,000.
+The OHA reported 390 new confirmed and presumptive cases of COVID-19 bringing the state total to 38,160.

 The new confirmed and presumptive COVID-19 cases reported today are in the following counties: Benton (3), Clackamas (27), Clatsop (1), Columbia (1), Coos (3), Crook (2), Deschutes (7), Douglas (8), Jackson (28), Jefferson (2), Josephine (2), Klamath (2), Lane (60), Lincoln (2), Linn (5), Malheur (11), Marion (63), Multnomah (88), Polk (4), Umatilla (14), Wallowa (1), Washington (51), and Yamhill (5).

 Deschutes County has reported 1,003 cases and 13 deaths; 864 patients have recovered as of Tuesday, the latest data available.

 Crook County has reported 73 cases and one death.

 Jefferson County has reported 591 cases and eight deaths.

 St. Charles reported Wednesday it has three COVID patients and none are in the ICU.